CMSgov/bluebutton-site-static/developers.md

 }
 </pre>

-**Get all Explanation of Benefit Records for an individual Beneficiary**
+**Get all Explanation of Benefit Records for an individual beneficiary**

 <pre>/v1/protected/bluebutton/fhir/v1/ExplanationOfBenefit/?patient=[fhir_id]</pre>

-The above URL returns all of the synthetic Beneficiary's Explanation of Benefit (sometimes referred to as an episode of care) records as an ExplanationOfBenefit FHIR Resource.
-The bulk of a Beneficiary's data is contained within these ExplanationOfBenefit FHIR resources.
+The above URL returns all of the synthetic beneficiary's Explanation of Benefit (sometimes referred to as an episode of care) records as an ExplanationOfBenefit FHIR Resource.
+The bulk of a beneficiary's data is contained within these ExplanationOfBenefit FHIR resources.

 <pre>curl --header "Authorization: Bearer AUTHORIZATION TOKEN"  "https://sandbox.bluebutton.cms.gov/v1/fhir/ExplanationOfBenefit/?patient=20140000008325"</pre>